Gudlanarva-Maniteja/Online-Quiz/README.md

-an engaging and interactive online quiz platform designed to challenge your knowledge, test your skills, and provide a fun learning experience for users of all ages.
+An engaging and interactive online quiz platform designed to challenge your knowledge, test your skills, and provide a fun learning experience for users of all ages.
 Whether you're a trivia aficionado or just looking to brush up on your general knowledge!